ridiculous/duck_puncher/README.md

 ## Experimental

-__Object#require__ will try to require a gem, or, if it's not found, then _download_ it!
+__Object#require!__ will try to require a gem, or, if it's not found, then _download_ it!
 It will also keep track of any downloaded gems and load them for subsequent IRB/rails console sessions.
 Gems are _not_ saved to the Gemfile.